ecosensors/EcoIrrigation/README.md

 3 | Analog pin (A0, A1, A2, ...)

 **Important:** The Watermark sensor must be powered only while reading a measure.
-The rest of the time, it must not be power, to avoid AC current in the electrodes.
+The rest of the time, it must not be powered, to avoid AC current in the electrodes.

 ### Header J2
 Watermark sensor wires